jpc-hpe/my_nvim_config/README.md

 ## Legacy Vimscript config

 In [init.lua](init.lua) you can see (commented out) how to include [legacy Vimscript](legacy.vim) configuration files.
-I used it initially for some key mappings that I converted since then into lua.
+I used it initially for some key mappings that I have converted since then into lua.

 ## Other config changes